JDewhirst/dnd_campaign_manager/README.md

 Completed the mvp version of user story 2.2, prepared for the presentation with trial run.
 Presentation trial timed for ~30 minutes, with some stumbling, should be faster on the day.

+Extras - Added ability to add new rand encounter table, added ability to delete a random encounter table

 ### Sprint Retrospective